Saurabhcse9/KBC/README.md

-# KBC
+KBC (Kaun Banega Crorepati)
-This is an almost complete GUI quiz project.
-The language used is C++.
-I wrote this when I was in grade 10 during summer vacations.
-Having very little knowledge of C++, I used the help section and examples provided with Turbo C++ to learn how all the C++ things work...
-It's a very long story.
-You can use it, modify it however you want.
+This is a nearly complete GUI quiz project written in C++.
+I created it during my summer vacation in grade 10.
+With limited knowledge of C++, I relied heavily on the help section and examples provided with Turbo C++ to understand how everything worked.
+It's quite a story!
+Feel free to use and modify this project as you wish.